avue7/FirstYear/README.md

 <img src="Readme_screenshots/edit_activity_home.png" width="400" />
 <br/>

-<b>Bottlefeeding:</b>
+<b>Bottlefeeding:</b> <br/>
-** Clicking on the icon feeding will take the user to this page.
+Clicking on the icon feeding will take the user to this page.
 Bottlefeeding is set as the preference by the app to be the first segment displayed when entering this view.
-The user can swipe left or right to a different view for feeding.
-Later, I will add the option for the user to choose which segment should be opened first when entering the feeding page.
+The user can swipe left or right to a different segment view for feeding.
+Later, I will add the option for the user to choose which segment should be open first upon entering the feeding page.

 For bottlefeeding, users can choose the type of fluid, volume in oz or ml, and add any notes.
 The right row displays a timer for the feeding event.
 Timing is optional and if there exists a time, the detail for the feeding time will be displayed with the activity item.
 The next column shows the latest bottlefeed.
-This event listener will automatically update relative to the current time on the latest bottlefeeding recorded.
+This event listener will automatically update relative to the current time and the latest bottlefeeding time recorded.
 The information below this shows the history for the baby's bottlefeedings.
 I plan to make the items in this list editable in the future.

 Users might miss or forget to record a bottlefeeding event.
 When this happens, users may manually add a bottlefeeding event by pressing the FAB button on the bottom right.